 Yeah!
 It can be really frustrating to find a way how to fix it if you have upgraded from previous version of mac os and first time using Mac OS Sierra.

-So, In this post I will show you how to fix it, but before we fix the “problem” is better you know what causing it, right?
+So, In this post I will show you how to enable it on macOS Sierra and High Sierra, but before we fix the “problem” is better you know what causing it, right?

 So.. this is why..

-When you upgrade to OS Sierra by default Apple Gatekeeper was already activated, that’s why you get the error message when you try to install app that wasn’t downloaded from App Store.
+When you upgrade to OS Sierra or High Sierra by default Apple Gatekeeper was already activated, that’s why you get the error message when you try to install app that wasn’t downloaded from App Store.

 What is Gatekeeper?

 As I’ve read at wikipedia, Gatekeeper is a security feature of the Mac operating system by Apple. which was introduced in Mac OS X Leopard and expanded in Mac OS X Snow Leopard.

 Okay! what we gonna do now, is to disable the gatekeeper so you can get back the “Anywhere” option in Security setting.

 We don’t have to do some high class hacking stuff here! its easier than you think, just open Terminal and write or you can just copy the command below: